 We have been able to make significant progress on our various professional projects.
-To be honest in recent months we have worked hard (even too hard).
-Our weeks were far from being super glamorous, because beyond our few escapades and aperitifs with visiting travellers we had a really intense schedule.
+To be honest, we have worked hard (even too hard) in recent months.
+Our weeks were far from being super glamorous, because beyond our few escapades and aperitifs with visiting travelers we had an intense schedule.
 On average, when we were at home, I would say that we spent between 10 and 14 hours a day on our computers… Yep, not very sexy, I’ll give you that.

-We obviously continued to write articles on the blog.
+- continued to write articles on the blog;

-We have taken the steps to found our web development company.
+- taken the steps to found our web development company;

 On a personal level

-More seriously, these few months have allowed us to become aware of the few challenges that also await us at this level.
+More seriously, this has allowed us to be aware of the few challenges that await us at this level.
 We are gently beginning to find our balance.
-But it requires a good discipline to keep the time “Off” for the couple.
-By “Off” we mean: no computer, no phone and no discussion that revolves around our customers or websites… Not easy every day, but we learn!
-Today we are celebrating our 9th anniversary together, so sorry, but tonight we are not reachable 😉
+But it requires good discipline to keep the time off for the couple.
+By off we mean no computer, no phone, and no discussion around our customers or websites… Not easy every day, but we learn!
+Today we are celebrating our 9th anniversary together, so sorry, but tonight we are not reachable 😉.

 In terms of travel

-In December we flew off for a long weekend in Singapore.
+Thanks to our METV visa, we flew off in December for a long weekend in Singapore.
 There we met our Singaporean friends we met in Switzerland just a year ago.
 A magnificent stay that we will not soon forget!

-Finally at the end of January we also left for a 2-week getaway in Myanmar.
-A country that we dreamed of discovering and the least we can say is that we came back totaly amazed!
+Finally, at the end of January, we also left for a 2-week getaway in Myanmar.
+A country that we dreamed of discovering and the least we can say is that we came back totally amazed!

 In terms of networking

-On the one hand, other nomads and entrepreneurs who have settled here as well.
-People who have chosen the same way of life as us and with whom we automatically have a lot in common.
+On the one hand, other digital nomads and entrepreneurs who have settled here as well, people who have chosen the same way of life as us and with whom we automatically have a lot in common.
 The topics for discussion are generally all found!
-Beautiful friendships that we take with us on our next adventures.
-With the certainty of meeting many of them again at some point, somewhere around our beautiful planet.
+Beautiful friendships that we have taken with us on our next adventures with the certainty of meeting many of them again at some point, somewhere around our beautiful planet.

-On the other side the travellers!!!!!
-Thanks to the blog we had many people who contacted us to go for a drink or a bite to eat (I would like to say that I hold them personally responsible for our beer consumption score… especially some… who will recognize themselves!) 😉
+On the other side, the travelers!
+Thanks to the blog, we had many people who contacted us to go for a drink or a bite to eat.
+I would like to say that I hold them personally responsible for our beer consumption score… Especially some who will recognize themselves 😉!

-Chiang Mai is a place where many long-distance travellers come at one time or another.
-We’re just totally amazed at the number of people who contacted us and infinitely grateful for all these great parties!
-A big thank you to all those whose paths we crossed here in Chiang Mai, it was really awesome meeting you guys!
+In short, we’re infinitely grateful for all these great parties!
+A big thank you to all those whose paths we crossed here in Chiang Mai, it was awesome meeting you guys!

 See you soon,